rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-12-11-Thanks-for-diversifying-tech-with-us.md

 - news
 ---

-For the past five years, every (north hemisphere) summer, RGSoC has been offering the opportunity for women (transgender and cisgender) and non-binary people from all over the world to work on an Open Source project.
+For the past five years, every (Northern Hemisphere) summer, RGSoC has been offering the opportunity for all women and non-binary people from all over the world to work on an Open Source project.
 This wouldn't be possible without the help and love of our wonderful community.

 ![Together we are changing the world!](/img/blog/2017/2017-12-12-change-the-world.jpg)
-<div class="image-credits">Our 20 teams - the lives we touched on the 2017 edition of RGSoC (Image: Inês Coelho)</div>
+<div class="image-credits">Our 20 teams — the lives we touched on the 2017 edition of RGSoC (Image: Inês Coelho)</div>

 ### Our sponsors and donors

-Our program is based on a crowdfunding and sponsorship campaign that runs all year round, whose money is used to finance our teams.
-This year we were able to fund 16 out of our 20 participating teams of two!
+Our program is based on a crowdfunding and sponsorship campaign, whose money is used to finance our teams.
+This year we were able to financially support 16 out of our 20 participating teams of two!

 We can't thank enough all the companies that [sponsored](https://railsgirlssummerofcode.org/sponsors/) RGSoC: we wouldn't be here without you!
 A special thank you goes to our amazing partners, [Travis CI](https://travis-ci.com/) and [GitHub](https://github.com/), our platinum sponsor [Nokia](https://www.nokia.com) and our gold sponsors, [Google Open Source](https://opensource.google.com/) and [Malwarebytes](https://www.malwarebytes.com/).

 We are also extremely grateful to the 161 individuals who donated to our campaign.
 You are the best!

-And, of course, a huge thank you to all the [conferences](https://railsgirlssummerofcode.org/students/conferences/#conferences) that welcomed our participants and donated tickets to our teams!
-You are awesome!
+And, of course, a huge thank you to all the [conferences](https://railsgirlssummerofcode.org/students/conferences/#conferences) that welcomed our participants and donated tickets to our teams — you are awesome!

 ### Our supporting elements